lupyuen/lupyuen.github.io/src/display3.md

   Max: 63 (307.2 MHz?), Default: 4, Min: 4, Typical: 4

-TODO: What is the Clock Multiplier?
+What is the Clock Divider value we should set?

+What is the Input Frequency to the Clock?
+307.2 MHz?

 ![Clock clk_tx_esc](https://lupyuen.github.io/images/display3-typo.png)